The endocrine system: what role do hormones play?

 Commonly found in: shaving creams, disposable wipes, cosmetics, plasticizers, detergents, emulsifiers, hair dyes and medication.

 Phenols such as Alkylphenols and Alkylphenols-ethonylates are known to have an estrogenic effect on the body.
-An epidemiological study carried out by Inserm (the French National Institute of Health and Medical Research) on 500 boys born between 2003 and 2006 and their mothers, demonstrated that exposure to certain phenols during pregnancy to certain phenols was associated with behavioral problems in children between the ages of three and five.
+An epidemiological study carried out by Inserm (the French National Institute of Health and Medical Research) on 500 boys born between 2003 and 2006 and their mothers, demonstrated that exposure to certain phenols present in various products used daily by them during pregnancy that were associated with behavioral problems in children between the ages of three and five.

 How to avoid them?
 Watch out for any naming ending with -phenol on product labels.